streamlit/streamlit/docs/getting_started.md

 ## Order the elements of a report

 So far you've learned how to use the methods exposed by Streamlit to add new elements to a report.
 These have all been additive, with the assumption that you already know what you want to add to the report.
-What if you're unsure of the structure, or need to add a place holder for content that isn't quite ready?
+What if you're unsure of the structure, or need to add a placeholder for content that isn't quite ready?
 That's where [`streamlit.empty()`](https://streamlit.io/secret/docs/api/other.html#streamlit.empty) comes in handy.
 It allows you to add an empty slot to your report that you can update at any time.

 Let's take a look at how you can use `streamlit.empty` to add structure to a report.